MaxAantjes/Data-Analysis-Impact-of-Entrance-Exams-on-Higher-Education-Enrolment-Ecuador/Code_Book.md

 combination of the questions in the census form.
 Again, this form and its codebook are available for almost every survey date present in the links above (for data before 2014 it is only available in the .sav files themselves).
-The variable names, their class, their respective question identification codes, a description, as well as their levels and the R code module in which they were created.
+Below is a list with information about the variables in the generated tidy data set, including their name, class, respective question identification codes, description, levels and the R code module in which they were created.

+### Tidied Data Set

 | ModuleNO | Name                   | QuestionID           | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        | Class   | Levels                                                                                                              |
 | :------- | :--------------------- | :------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :------ | :------------------------------------------------------------------------------------------------------------------ |